Reviving Earth’s Colors | Material Storytelling Through Sustainable Practice

 Abenaart Shop offers small-batch, nature-inspired creations - from naturally dyed bandanas, table runners, and scarves to handcrafted natural paints, inks, and pigment paintings.
 Each piece reflects the beauty of being in relationship with the earth.

-With an intentionally slow and seasonal approach, the shop opens for limited periods throughout the year.
-The Spring shop is open now through May 7th.
+With an intentionally slow and seasonal approach, the shop (currently off season) opens for limited periods throughout the year.

-Abena Motaboli (she/her) is a Basotho-Ghanaian interdisciplinary artist, educator, natural dyer, and writer based in Chicago - on the unceded territories of the Three Fires Confederacy: Ojibwe, Odawa, and Potawatomi.
-The artist behind Abenaart Studio, which houses her seasonal online shop and ongoing studio practice rooted in natural dyes, pigments, and ancestral materials specific to her African heritage.
+Abena Motaboli (she/her) is a South African-born Basotho-Ghanaian artist, educator, natural dyer, and writer based in Chicago - the unceded lands of the Ojibwe, Odawa, and Potawatomi (Three Fires Confederacy).
+She is the founder of Abenaart Studio, a seasonal online shop and a studio practice rooted in natural dyes, pigments, and ancestral materials informed by her Ghanaian, Togolese, Basotho, and Ndebele heritage.
+Her work lives at the intersection of land, lineage, and storytelling.

 Born and raised in Lesotho, a landlocked country in Southern Africa, before moving to the U.S., she obtained her Bachelor of Fine Arts from Columbia College Chicago and studied at L'Institut Catholique de Paris in France.
 With a deep commitment to social and environmental justice, her work explores belonging, interconnectedness, and material histories.